cookc3174/cookc3174.github.io/_posts/2017-04-21-TheSolutiontoPlagiarism.md

 ---
 layout: post
 title: The Solution to Plagiarism
-subtitle: Why do we do it?
+subtitle: Is technology the key?
 bigimg: /img/2698086997_7a8fa24266_o.jpg
 ---